+Office Hours

-Office Hours are on Zoom and can be accessed through the Zoom link in our Canvas course.
+Office Hours are on Office Hours are on Zoom and can be accessed through the Zoom link in our Canvas course.
 Please note that this is the time I will have a Zoom meeting open for drop-ins but if you need to schedule another time, please email me.

 Response Times

-The best way to reach me is to use [preferred email].
-I will check my Seattle University email regularly.
+The best way to reach me is to use I check my Seattle University email regularly.
 You can email me at any time.
 You can expect a response within 2 business days.

 Methods of Instruction